 - Calf drop: Stand on a step with your heels hanging off the edge.
 Slowly raise up onto your toes and then lower your heels below the level of the step you’re standing on.
 Do this several times every day to stretch your calves and strengthen the Achilles tendon.

 - Toe writing: sit in a chair, raise one foot, and start writing the alphabet with your toes without moving your leg muscles.
 Make sure to do this with both feet.
 You might feel silly, but this exercise will drastically improve ankle strength and stability.

 - Towel pickup: Sit on a chair with your feet on top of a towel on the floor.
 Keep your heels on the floor and start scrunching or picking up the towel with your toes.
 This exercise can stretch the plantar fascia on the bottom of your foot.

 - Heel and toe walking: Practice walking around on your toes and then on your heels.
 This exercise can strengthen your ankles as well as improving balance.

 - Ankle circles: sit comfortably, raise a foot, and begin moving your ankle in circles.
 Make sure to do this to both ankles.

 Contact SPORT Orthopedics + Physical Therapy Today

 You deserve a pain-free life with full function of your wrists, ankles, shoulders, legs, and everything in between.
-At SPORT Orthopedics + Rehabilitation, we provide state-of-the-art treatments and procedures to assist your full recovery and to get you back to your normal life.
+At SPORT Orthopedics + Physical Therapy, we provide state-of-the-art treatments and procedures to assist your full recovery and to get you back to your normal life.
 If you’re suffering from one of many common foot injuries, we’re here to help.
 Call us today at (469) 200-2832 and we’ll fix you up.